Marig

 Marig is a very densely populated town.
 Buildings typically house businesses on the ground floor, the family of the craftsman in the floor above, and many have a third story that is rented out to dayworkers and farmhands for nearby farms.

 The port of Marig is extremely active.
-Dozens of ships and boatss dock and set sail everyday.
+Dozens of ships and boats dock and set sail everyday.
 Cargos are constantly being shuffled back and forth between land and ship.
 The taverns are constantly abuzz with the raucous laughter of the most recent crew to arrive.
 The markets are always filled with trinkets from faraway lands.
 Marig is a friendly community with a definite sense of itself.
 It has the sea, the surf, the salty air, the freshest fish and the thickest chowder.
 As the citizens often ask each other – What else more could you ask of life?

 Society